Abstract

 Noise correlations and their contribution to the population code of sound azimuth at DCIC

 To characterize how the observed positive noise correlations could affect the representation of stimulus azimuth by DCIC top ranked unit population responses, we compared the decoding performance obtained by classifying the single-trial response patterns from top ranked units in the modeled decorrelated datasets versus the acquired data (with noise correlations).
-Using the Bayes classifier (naive approximation, for computational efficiency), we observed that the modeled decorrelated datasets produced stimulus azimuth prediction error distributions that were significantly shifted towards higher decoding errors (Fig. 5B, C) and, in our imaging datasets, were not significantly different from chance level (Fig. 5B).
+With the intention to characterize this with a conservative approach that would be less likely to find a contribution of noise correlations as it assumes response independence, we relied on the naive Bayes classifier for decoding throughout the study.
+Using this classifier, we observed that the modeled decorrelated datasets produced stimulus azimuth prediction error distributions that were significantly shifted towards higher decoding errors (Fig. 6B, C) and, in our imaging datasets, were not significantly different from chance level (Fig. 6B).
 Altogether, these results suggest that the detected noise correlations in our simultaneously acquired datasets can help reduce the error of the IC population code for sound azimuth.
+We observed a similar, but not significant tendency with another classifier that does not assume response independence (KNN classifier), though overall producing larger decoding errors than the Bayes classifier (Suppl.
+Fig. 3B).

 Discussion

-The imaged or electrophysiologically recorded population activity datasets here described support with simultaneous recordings that the single-trial response patterns from subsets of neurons with response dependency to stimulus azimuth (top ranked units) constitute a population code for sound azimuth at the DCIC of awake, passively listening mice (Fig. 3-4).
+The imaged or electrophysiologically recorded population activity datasets here described support with simultaneous recordings that the single-trial response patterns from subsets of neurons with response dependency to stimulus azimuth (top ranked units) constitute a population code for sound azimuth at the DCIC of awake, passively listening mice (Fig. 4-5).
 This finding complements previous studies analyzing pooled, non-simultaneous extracellular recordings from the CNIC of passively listening animals (Day et al., 2012; Day and Delgutte, 2016, 2013), which could have potentially exciting implications, as DCIC represents a higher order relay of the auditory pathway, with respect to CNIC, and receives more profuse descending corticofugal inputs involved in sound location experience dependent plasticity (Bajo et al., 2019, 2010; Lesicko et al., 2022; Winer et al., 2002).
 Concretely, we show that sound location coding does indeed occur at DCIC on the single trial basis, and that this follows a comparable mechanism to the characterized population code at CNIC (Day and Delgutte, 2013).
+However, it remains to be determined if indeed the DCIC network is physiologically capable of Bayesian decoding computations.
 Interestingly, the small number of DCIC top ranked units necessary to effectively decode stimulus azimuth suggests that sound azimuth information is redundantly distributed across DCIC top ranked units, which points out that mechanisms beyond coding efficiency could be relevant for this population code.

 In conclusion, our simultaneous recordings from passively listening mice directly support that population response patterns from a subset of DCIC noisy neurons effectively encode sound location on the single-trial basis with an error that matches the discrimination ability of trained mice (Lauer et al., 2011).
 Specifically, we report that azimuth information is redundantly distributed across the subset of DCIC azimuth sensitive units (top ranked units), which rely not only on response dependency to sound location but also on noise-correlations to accurately encode this information and are randomly scattered across DCIC.
 An important open question remains about the behavioral relevance of this code and the noise correlations.
 We hope that this study paves the way to explore this question in detail, together with the wealth of knowledge available about cortico-collicular interactions involved in experience dependent plasticity in the context of sound localization (Bajo et al., 2019, 2010).